-- Be short and easy to understand. - For your three key messages, they should be no more than 27 words (total) and take no more than 9 seconds to say! - Spread the facts, such as, "2 out of 5 American Indian deaths are related to commercial tobacco use" or "Smoking in public is like peeing in a pool." - Inspire people to take some action, like, "We are doing this to encourage people to support commercial tobacco-free workplaces in our community."
+- Be very short and easy to understand. - For your three key messages, they should be no more than 27 words (total) and take no more than 9 seconds to say! - Spread the facts, such as, "2 out of 5 American Indian deaths are related to commercial tobacco use" or "Smoking in public is like peeing in a pool." - Inspire people to take some action, like, "We are doing this to restore the health of our family and friends by supporting commercial tobacco-free workplaces in our community."